The Alvarado Historic District In Phoenix, AZ

 A Prestigious Urban Neighborhood

 Without a doubt, Alvarado historic homes are some of the most prestigious homes in all of the historic districts in Phoenix.
-It is now one of Phoenix’s most prestigious urban neighborhoods compared to all other historic neighborhoods.
+It’s one of Phoenix’s most prestigious urban neighborhoods compared to all other historic neighborhoods.

 Built For the Elite